Jesus Didn’t Re-Teach Tithing

 It is true that Jesus did not give a fully developed lesson series on tithing but He didn’t need to.
-It was not the intention of Jesus or any other New Testament writers to re-teach in the New Testament any well established Old Testament truth.
+It was not the intention of Jesus or any other New Testament writer to re-teach in the New Testament well established truths from the Old Testament.
 Why spend time telling us what we already know.
 That would have been redundant, wasteful even.
 If Jesus only restated Old Testament truths it would have given skeptics a very good reason for rejecting the inspiration of Scripture.

 When Jesus did refer to Old Testament laws and He mentioned many of them, He always added insight and perspective to those truths, He never just restated them and He never eliminated them.
 His remarks about adultery surprised the people of His day, not to mention the generations that followed, and “an eye for an eye” took on a completely different spirit under His instructions.
 The fact is, the teachings of Jesus often focused on Old Testament laws.
 He never said or did anything to suggest that “grace” is the antithesis of “law.”
 He taught the opposite.
 Without the principle of law we don’t need grace.